alonkrifcher/webtest/documentation-jekyll-master/_collections/Partner_Integrations/03_Attribution_Integrations.md

 __Step 2: Getting the Attribution ID__

-In Appboy's Dashboard, navigate to ["3rd Party Integrations" > "Attribution"][14].
-This page has postback urls for every attribution partner.
-This url represents the api endpoint that an attribution partner will send data to.
-Find the url for Kochava.
-This urls contains an `attribution_id` field that you will neec in the next step when setting up a postback in Kochava's dashboard.
+In Appboy's Dashboard, navigate to ["3rd Party Integrations" > "Attribution"][14] and find the API Key in the Kochava section.
+This key is used in the next step when setting up a postback in Kochava's dashboard.

 __Step 3: Setting Up A Postback from Kochava__

 Follow [these instructions][18] to add a postback in Kochava's dashboard.
-You will be prompted for the attribution_id that you found in Appboy's Dashboard in Step 2.
+You will be prompted for the key that you found in Appboy's Dashboard in Step 2.

 __Step 4: Confirming the Integration__